New product

 Availability date:

-During a rebuild, you invariably find, that the mild steel bush that runs on the oil seal is badly rusted and you should change it, or the rust progresses further in to the gearbox and leaks oil in the boat. my solution is to replace this with a stainless steel bush that cannot rust, and you always replace the seal, so thats included too.
+During a rebuild, you invariably find, that the mild steel bush that runs on the oil seal is badly rusted and you should change it, or the rust progresses further in to the gearbox and leaks oil in the boat. my solution is to replace this with a stainless steel or bronze bush that cannot rust, and you always replace the seal, so thats included too.

 exact length to original. please ensure your flange surface is flat where this bush sits before bolting it back on, with sealant on the aft end of the bush, or you could get a drip with a badly seated bush even a new one like this.